-Top 12 Smart Home Devices for Echo Plus
+Top 12 Smart Home Devices for Amazon Echo in 2020

 Centralite Micro Motion Sensor

 Centralite has a whole host of sensors and smart home circuitry to upgrade your home with, and they all work with Samsung SmartThings, Zigbee, and Amazon Alexa.
-Built up your sensor networks and use them to help automate your home with Alexa Routines.
+Build up your sensor networks and use them to help automate your home with Alexa Routines.

 Yale Assure Lock Touchscreen Deadbolt with ZigBee

-Before you ask, no, you can't yell to your Echo Plus through the door if you're locked out..
+Before you ask, no, you can't yell to your Echo Plus through the door if you're locked out.
 What you can do with this Echo Plus-compatible smart lock is lock the doors from the warm safety of your bed.

-Ring Doorbell Pro
+Ring Video Doorbell 3

 The Echo Plus might not have a screen to show you who's at the door like an Echo Show, but it can allow two-way audio so you can ask your interloper what they want, and tell them to hang on a moment or get off your property.

-As mentioned, TP-Link is well known for its smart plugs, and this compact model allows you to stack two smart plugs in the same wall outlet.
+Kasa Smart is well known for its smart plugs, and this compact model allows you to stack two smart plugs in the same wall outlet.
 These plugs work well with both Amazon Alexa and Google Assistant and go on sale often.

-The ecobee4 has Alexa built-in, and as such, it plays fabulously well with the Echo Plus.
-Ecobee even includes a separate room sensor with the Ecobee 4 so that it can attune its controls to keep the proper temper for both ends of your house.
+The latest thermostat from ecobee has Alexa built-in, and as such, it plays fabulously well with other Echo devices.
+Ecobee even includes a separate room sensor with the thermostat so that it can attune its controls to keep the proper temper for both ends of your house.

-Echo Sub
+Echo Link Amp

-The Echo Plus has a pretty great speaker inside it already, but if you want to really feel beat in your bones, you should pair it with this wireless subwoofer.
-Echo Sub is perfectly designed to work alongside the Echo Plus and fill your home with rich, deep sound.
+The Echo Link Amp lets you take your existing speaker setup and make it smarter with another Amazon Echo device and Alexa.
+It features a built-in amplifier and audio receiver for the ultimate in home hi-fi.

 Amazon Echo Wall Clock

-It may show the weather and star positions like bulkier atomic clocks, but this refined analog wall clock automatically adjusts to pesky time changes, displays your timer with subtle but easy-to-read minute mark LEDs, and it syncs with the Echo Plus effortlessly.
+It may show the weather and star positions like bulkier atomic clocks.
+Still, this refined analog wall clock automatically adjusts to pesky time changes, displays your timer with subtle but easy-to-read minute mark LEDs, and it syncs with any Echo speakers effortlessly.
+For just a bit more, you can get a stylish Citizen or Mickey Mouse version instead!

 Amazon Fire TV Stick 4K

-Summon movies and TV shows to your TV instantly as your Echo Plus ties into Fire TV. but also plays an important role in your smart home.
+You can summon movies and TV shows to your TV instantly as your Echo Plus ties into Fire TV.
+But the Fire TV also plays an essential role in your smart home.
 You can use Alexa commands to get footage from your connected cameras right onto your TV, as well as other visual information.